 Cybersecurity is the collective security status of all software and hardware, services, networks, and information, and how secure you are as a result of those tools and processes.
 Understanding your company or organization’s cybersecurity posture is essential to recognize where you stand in regard to online security threats such as data breaches and intrusions.
 By understanding where your organization is most vulnerable, you can begin to establish a plan for creating a more secure environment.

 Due to the Covid-19 pandemic, many businesses moved online, they run marketing campaigns online, and accept payment online.
 All those organizations need to protect the sensitive data and information of their customers.
 As more people tend to the internet, cyber threats and hackers continued to be smarter and more advanced.
 Therefore organizations should take a holistic approach to cybersecurity posture that can take all of the pieces into consideration.
-You can also take help from companies like AlvaComm which can take care of your Organization’s cyber security.

 Steps to Improve Your Organization’s Cyber Security Posture